How to Plan the Perfect Girls’ Weekend in Nashville

 21c Museum Hotel Nashville

-For ladies night out, head to Henley, a tapas restaurant by James Beard Award-winning chef RJ Cooper.
-The cozy interiors have personal touches from Cooper, including a collection of black-and-white photos, antique gramophones, and rare books, while the family-style menu serves small plates like spiced lamb carpaccio and smoked duck egg gemelli, plus shareable platters piled with chicken or short rib.
+For ladies' night out, head to Henley, a tapas restaurant by executive chef Daniel Gorman.
+The cozy interiors have personal touches, including a collection of black-and-white photos, antique gramophones, and rare books, while the family-style menu serves small plates like tempura fried squash and duck hand pies, plus shareable platters piled with chicken or short rib.
 Fancy a drink?
 Belly up to the bar to taste small-batch Tennessee bourbons and Nashville-based craft beers.